 “Our findings raise the possibility that big business in some economies might be excessively stable, and that this is inimical to economic growth,” said Kathy Fogel, assistant professor of finance in the Sam M. Walton College of Business.
 “Our results, especially those linking economic growth to the demise of old, big businesses and not merely the rise of new ones, supports the notion that sustained economic growth entails new corporate giants arising and undermining the old leviathans.”

 Fogel and colleagues Randall Morck at the University of Alberta and Bernard Yeung at New York University compared rosters of 44 countries’ top-ten businesses in 1975 and 1996.
-The researchers found that economies whose big businesses changed less exhibited slower real per-capita gross domestic product growth, slower capital accumulation growth and slower total factor productivity growth from 1990 to 2000.
+The researchers found that economies whose big businesses changed less exhibited slower real per-capita gross domestic product growth, slower capital accumulation growth and slower total factor productivity growth.

 To ensure robust results, Fogel and her colleagues controlled for each country’s initial economic and human capital endowment, size and quality of government, development of countries’ financial systems and degree of economic openness.

 The researchers’ main finding supports Austrian economist Joseph Schumpeter’s notion of “creative destruction,” the classic argument stating that growth occurs in capitalist economies because upstart, innovative firms arise and ruin oversized and stagnant corporations.

 “Our results persisted after numerous robustness checks,” Fogel said.
 “Big business stability retained a negative relation to all three growth measures, consistent with Schumpeter’s view of upstart firms undermining inefficient and doddering behemoths.”